Grand Democratic Alliance: 2024 general elections

 In the 2024 Pakistani general election, the GDA continued its alliance with the Pakistan Tehreek-e-Insaf during despite crackdown on the party.
 The GDA ran against PPP candidates in several constituencies, but unlike the 2018 election, the GDA did not win many seats and a much lesser number of two Sindhi provincial seats were won by the GDA.
 The elections countrywide and in Sindh were plagued with allegations of rigging in favor of the PPP and PML-N. These allegations were spearheaded by the PTI, but were supported by the GDA.
 In response to the elections, the GDA, as well as its allies, the Jamaat-e-Islami, JUI-F and PTI rejected the elections as rigged.
 The alliance’s head Pir of Pagaro VIII alleged that the elections were rigged, and forfeited the two seats in protest.
 The 2024 elections for the GDA are generally considered a defeat for the alliance, with it being overshadowed by the PPP and MQM-P according to some reports, However, the GDA and its allies attribute these results to rigging.
 The GDA then supported the opposition-led Tehreek-e-Tahafuz-e-Ayin-e-Pakistan ("Movement for the Protection of the Constitution of Pakistan").

 Subsequent protests

 The Grand Democratic Alliance’s leadership launched large-scale protests and marches against the PPP government in protest of their alleged rigging in the 2024 elections.
 The GDA declared February 27, the day of the election results as a ‘Black day’ and compared the Sindh elections to the 1970 elections where Sheikh Mujibur Rehman’s mandate was stolen.
 The protests were called a ‘million march’ by some sources and consisted of rallies and protests throughout rural Sindh, mainly in Karachi by GDA leaders.
 The anti-PPP protests and rallies were supported by the JUI-F, JI and PTI-SIC.

 Member parties

-Six political parties, the Qaumi Awami Tehreek, Pakistan Muslim League (F), Sindh National Front, Pakistan Peoples Party Workers, Pakistan Peoples Party (Shaheed Bhutto), and the National Peoples Party (NPP) were the initial ones to form the coalition with the Sindh United Party joining in 2023.
+The following individuals and political parties are part of the GDA: